FAFSA Grants & Other Types of Financial Aid

 Additional Funding Options for College

-When you receive a financial aid award from a college, it will include financial aid such as FAFSA grants and scholarships, work-study, and federal student loans.
+When you receive a financial aid award from a college, it may include financial aid such as FAFSA grants and scholarships, work-study, and federal student loans.
 Some students may also consider borrowing private student loans.
 Let’s walk through the definition of each.
-Note that you can also get financial aid for a second bachelor’s.

 Scholarships